Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 All screenshots are on the Billie environment with all of the env being removed except for `BigSmokePS` to show whether or not the material will be "corrupted" on the envs that do that to geo.

+Anytime I mention "directional lights" I'm referring to the `DirectionalLight` game objects in the env.
+(Ex: `DirectionalLightFront`, `DirectionalLightBack`, `DirectionalLightLeft`, and `DirectionalLightRight`)

 Example of what I'm calling "corrupted":
 ```
 map.geoMaterials["DefaultConcrete"] = {